ethersphere/SWIPs/SWIPs/swip-20.md

 ### Concepts

 #### *balance or potential stake*
-The contract keeps a balance of bzz tokens associated with a node (and not an overlay as of SWIP-19).
-Every time a `stakeDeposit` function is called, the amount of bzz sent with the transaction is added to this balance.
+The contract keeps a balance of BZZ tokens associated with a node address (not an overlay as of SWIP-19).
+Every time a `manageStake` function is called, the amount of BZZ sent with the transaction is added to this balance.

 #### *committed stake*

-The committed stake is interpreted as the stake that the staker commits to stake.
-It is denominated not in bzz, but the commodity unit that it is meant to secure: unit price of storage rent.
+The committed stake is not denominated in BZZ, but in the commodity unit that it is meant to secure: unit price of storage rent.
+It is saved with that value.

-Expressed in bzz it is `committedStake * unitPrice`.
-Initially, the committed stake aligns with the balance, in that the node's committed stake in bzz is fully covered by the node's balance, however as the unitPrice changes (as a consequence of either cost changes, competition or bzz token price change), the committed stake can be under or overcollateralised by the actual stake balance.
+Expressed in BZZ value can be obtained as `committedStake * unitPrice`.
+Initially, the committed stake aligns with the balance, in that the node's committed stake in BZZ is fully covered by the node's balance, however as the unitPrice changes (as a consequence of either cost changes, competition, or BZZ token price change), the committed stake can be under or overcollateralized by the actual stake balance.

 #### *Effective stake*

-The effective stake is the largest portion of the committed stake expressed in bzz that has collateral.
+The effective stake is the committed stake expressed in BZZ that has collateral.

 ### The stake endpoint

 through calling `manageStake` function
 1. The Staking contract accepts the same arguments as before, which are addAmount and setNonce
-2. The contract then adds the amount to the stake entry for the address of `txorigin` and transfer funds from node to contract.
+2. The contract then adds the amount to the stake entry for the address of the sender and transfers funds from node address to contract.
  This sum can be referred to as the *potential stake balance*, denoted as `potentialStakeBalance`.
-3. Contract also calculates committedStake as value that is derived from addAmount/unitPrice, unitPrice is gathered from priceOracle contract with currentPrice() function
+3. Contract also calculates committedStake as value that is derived from addAmount/unitPrice, unitPrice is gathered from priceOracle contract with currentPrice() function.

 ### The new withdraw stake endpoint
 Withdrawal comprises the following steps: